Vaccinations for Dogs

 Frequently Asked Questions

-Common questions pet owners ask regarding cat vaccinations
+Common questions pet owners ask regarding vaccines for dogs

 Yes, vaccinations are generally safe for dogs and are crucial for preventing serious infectious diseases.
 Side effects are rare but can include mild swelling or discomfort at the injection site, lethargy, or fever.
 Serious adverse reactions are extremely uncommon and outweighed by the benefits of vaccination.